Erehmaryann/calculator/README.md

 This is a basic calculator.

 It has the ability to perform calculations.
-It has the clear button that resets back to zero and it also has the ability to enter in a bunch of numbers.
+It has the clear button that resets back to zero and it also has the ability to input a bunch of numbers.

 It is hosted on github pages: [Calculator](https://erehmaryann.github.io/calculator/)